moggieuk/ERCF-Software-V3/README.md

 <ul>
 <li> v1.0.0 - Initial Beta Release
 <li> v1.0.3 - Bug fixes from community: Better logging on toolchange (for manual recovery); Advanced config parameters for adjust tolerance used in 'apply_bowden_correction' move; Fixed a couple of silly (non serious) bugs
-<li> v1.1.0 - New commands: ERCF_PRELOAD & ERCF_CHECK_GATES ; Automatic setting of clog detection distance in calibration routine ; Eliminated DETAIL flags for status reporting (detail always present); New interactive install script to help EASY-BRD setup; Bug fixes
+<li> v1.1.0 - New commands: ERCF_PRELOAD & ERCF_CHECK_GATES ; Automatic setting of clog detection distance in calibration routine ; New interactive install script to help EASY-BRD setup; Bug fixes
-<li> v1.1.1 - Fixes for over zealous tolerance checks on bowen loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue
+<li> v1.1.1 - Fixes for over zealous tolerance checks on bowden loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue
 <li> v1.1.2 - Improved install.sh -i to include servo and calib bowden length; Better detection of malfunctioning toolhead sensor
 <li> v1.1.3 - Added ERCF_RECOVER command to re-establish filament position after manual intervention and filament movement.
 Not necessary if you use ERCF commands to correct problem but useful to call prior to RESUME; Much improved install.sh to cover toolhead sensor and auto restart moonraker on first time install
 <li> v1.1.4 - Change to automatic clog detection length based on community feedback